ogdenpm/intel80tools/readme.txt

                 of v2.1 that fixes a bug in printing text only

 src\toolbox\*.*	the source files for the isis toolbox inluding decompiled
-		versions of all of the libraries
+		versions of all of the libraries.
+		Running make will unpack and rebuild the files, alternatively using unpack.pl will unpack the files leaving the library sources in packed format.
 		Note cusp2.lib was compiled with plm80 v1.0 and I cannot recreate the exact binary as it inlines some of the plm80 library and in some cases generates different code.